-Last month, I wrote about the lack of effective performance baselines for natural refrigeration systems and how that makes it difficult for utilities to provide natural refrigeration incentives.
+Last month, we discussed the lack of effective performance baselines for natural refrigeration systems and how that makes it difficult for utilities to provide natural refrigeration incentives.
 In this article, we’ll talk about the second challenge faced by end users and utilities: the lack of good modeling software for natural refrigeration systems.

 When seeking incentives from utilities for natural refrigeration, modeling new system performance is key to calculating anticipated savings.
 “Modeling” entails determining what the energy consumption of a particular technology is, taking all variables into account and using mathematical formulas to ensure that all numbers are accurate.
 It’s important because it allows end-users to gauge their expected ROI.